Steve Wilson (reporter): Kwame Kilpatrick and the Civic Fund

 After spending some time away from the broadcast media, Wilson joined WXYZ-TV in Detroit, Michigan in 2001.
 In 2005, Wilson filed a report regarding the Kilpatrick Civic Fund, a fund created by Detroit mayor Kwame Kilpatrick to help improvements in education and voter empowerment.
 The reports continued, with the situation escalating.
 Kilpatrick's bodyguards shoved Wilson in one instance.
 Wilson also followed Kilpatrick around the country, at one point booking a plane ticket directly next to the Mayor in an attempt to corner him for an interview.
 The City of Detroit later prepared and broadcast a video attacking Wilson on its city-controlled Public-access television cable TV channel, entitled Steve Wilson, the Inventive Reporter.

 Beyond WXYZ

 In 2010, Wilson's contract at WXYZ was not renewed.
 The station's corporate management called it "a business decision."
 Wilson claimed he was let go "by a corporate owner who is not in this community."
 In a follow-up email to Detroit blogger Dave Shea, Wilson noted his intent to start a not-for-profit news organization he originally dubbed The Michigan Center for Investigative Reporting.
 On the day Wilson's non-profit (ultimately named The Michigan News Center) was to go live on the Internet, he suffered a massive heart attack.
 On life support for nearly a week, he later said he owed his life to the efforts of the cardiac team at Detroit's Henry Ford Hospital.
-Shortly after being released, Wilson ultimately posted his site and continued efforts to gain community support for the Center.
+Subsequently, Wilson left Michigan and is now retired and living on a beach in Florida and in the North Carolina mountains.
+He still supports non-profit journalism with contributions and volunteer efforts at Detroit-based Eye on Michigan where journalism students learn investigative reporting.